-Union Rowing Club Senior Learn-to-Row Program
+Union Rowing Club Masters Learn-to-Row Program 2026

-Start Date: Wednesday October 8, 2025
+Start Date: Wednesday October 8, 2026

 Time: 5.30 to 7.00 pm

-Duration: 6 Weeks, 2 x a Week (Wednesday and Thursday evenings) Finishing on the 13th of November.
+Duration: 6 Weeks, 2 x a Week (Wednesday and Thursday evenings) Finishing on the 13th of November 2026.

 Key Learnings/Experiences: Proper technique of rowing on an erg, sculling in a boat (two sculling blades ) and at least 1 session of sweep rowing in a boat (1 sweep oar), camaraderie and teamwork.